popiazaza/Steam-Guide-Subscribe-All/README.md

 # tortedelini-guide-subscuribe

 Subscribe to all Torte De Lini's guide for Dota 2.
+Including all guides for 7.19.
+Need to be update if there is new guide or some guide get remove in the next version.

 # How to use it